 If you are new to my blog, you might want to start with my most popular posts.

 You can also check my blog’s archives for a list of every post I have written or use the search function at the top of the page to find other posts that might be of interest.
 You can use the category button to find similar posts.

 I found my own little house in the big woods, where I live with my husband and two children in the Cascade Mountains.
-I write a monthly column, Pioneering Today, for the local newspaper that bridges my love of the past with its usefulness in modern life.
+I’m an author, newspaper columnist, radio show host, blogger, homesteader, and contributor to The New Pioneer Magazine, Self-Reliance Illustrated, and Traditional Cooking School by GNOWFGLINS.
 My books and articles are inspired by my family’s small herd of beef cattle, my amateur barrel racing days, and my forays into quilting and canning—without always reading the directions first.

 I grew up reading Laura Ingalls Wilder and my love of books has never stopped.
 I’ll often share or do occasional giveaways of my favorite authors and books.

 When I’m not reading, you can find me running, gardening, camping, wake-boarding, or sitting outside in the beautiful nature God created for us.